 So, in no particular order, here is the list of 10 great Canadians.I’m sure you know at least a few, and I know you will be impressed by some of their achievements.

-- Terry Fox: he was a Canadian humanitarian, athlete, and cancer treatment activist.
+Terry Fox was a Canadian humanitarian, athlete, and cancer treatment activist.
 He became famous for the Marathon of Hope, a cross-Canada run to raise money for cancer research, which Fox ran at the age of 21 years old with one prosthetic leg.
 He started his run in the Maritimes, through Newfoundland, Nova Scotia, Prince Edward Island, New Brunswick, Quebec, and Ontario.
 He was forced to stop because of his health and died one year later.
-Canada celebrated his young hero and the marathon of hope is still ran every year to raise money for cancer research.
+Canada celebrated his young hero and the marathon of hope is still a yearly event to raise money for cancer research.

-- Norman Bethune: he was a Canadian physician and medical innovator.
+Norman Bethune was a Canadian physician and medical innovator.
 Bethune is best known for his service in war time medical units with the Chinese Communists during the Second Sino-Japanese War.
 He is still viewed as a hero in China.
-He died in China right before the the beginning of WWII.
+He died in China right before the beginning of WWII.

-- Pierre Trudeau: he was the 15th Prime Minister of Canada from April 20, 1968, to June 4, 1979, and from March 3, 1980, to June 30, 1984.
+Pierre Trudeau was the 15th Prime Minister of Canada from April 20, 1968, to June 4, 1979, and from March 3, 1980, to June 30, 1984.
 He is still a controversial figure today and always arise passionate reactions, both very positive or extremely negative.
-He is famous for establishing the Charter of Rights and Freedoms, promoting Canada’s multiculturalist policy and implementing the official bilingualism politics.
+He is famous for establishing the Charter of Rights and Freedoms, promoting Canada’s multiculturalism policy and implementing the official bilingualism politics.

-- Margaret Atwood: she is a Canadian author, poet, critic, feminist and social campaigner.
+Margaret Atwood is a Canadian author, poet, critic, feminist and social campaigner.
 She is most famous for her novels, but also for her poetry.
-She is also involve in politics and spoke against the Conservative government.
+She is also involved in politics and spoke against the Conservative government.

-- Louise Arbour: she is the former UN High Commissioner for Human Rights, a former justice of the Supreme Court of Canada and a former Chief Prosecutor of the International Criminal Tribunals for the former Yugoslavia and Rwanda.
+Louise Arbour is the former UN High Commissioner for Human Rights, a former justice of the Supreme Court of Canada and a former Chief Prosecutor of the International Criminal Tribunals for the former Yugoslavia and Rwanda.
 She indicted then President Slobodan Milošević for war crimes, among other state leaders.

-- David Suzuki: he is a Japanese Canadian science broadcaster and environmental activist.
+David Suzuki is a Japanese Canadian science broadcaster and environmental activist.
 Since the mid-1970s, Suzuki has been known for his TV and radio series and books about nature and the environment.
-He has been a long time activist to reverse global climate change and patiently educate people throughout the world.
+He has been a long-time activist to reverse global climate change and patiently educate people throughout the world.

-- Alexander Graham Bell: he was an eminent scientist, inventor, engineer and innovator who is credited with inventing the first practical telephone.
+Alexander Graham Bell was an eminent scientist, inventor, engineer and innovator who is credited with inventing the first practical telephone.
 Although he was born in Scotland, he moved to Canada as a young man.
 His interests were very varied and he is also credited as the inventor of the metal detector.

-- Kenojuak Ashevak: this Inuit artist is regarded as one of the most notable pioneers of modern Inuit art.
+Kenojuak Ashevak is an Inuit artist regarded as one of the most notable pioneers of modern Inuit art.
 She designed several drawings for Canadian stamps and coins.
 She is most famous for her drawings, prints and sculptures and she is one of the ambassadors of Inuit art around the world.

-- Frederick Banting: he was a Canadian medical scientist, doctor and Nobel laureate noted as one of the co-discoverers of insulin.
+Frederick Banting was a Canadian medical scientist, doctor and Nobel laureate noted as one of the co-discoverers of insulin.
 In the 1920, the Parliament of Canada granted him a life annuity to work on his research.
 His discovery is estimated to have saved over 16 million lives, worldwide.

-- Julie Payette: she is a Canadian engineer and a Canadian Space Agency astronaut.
+Julie Payette is a Canadian engineer and a Canadian Space Agency astronaut.
 She went to space twice and she is now Chief Astronaut of CSA.